Sorry, there are no matching results

 Owning a vehicle through a limited company will make the car a company asset; the method of calculating a corporation tax deduction for this asset will depend on the type of purchase and the type of vehicle.

 Firstly, like with the purchase of all assets, a deduction is not made for the full purchase price of the asset in the company accounts.
-Instead, relief is given through a capital allowance deduction when calculating the company corporation tax liability.
+Instead, tax relief is given through a capital allowance deduction when calculating the company corporation tax liability.
 The capital allowances available will depend on the CO2 emission levels of the vehicle.
-For vehicles with a CO2 emission level lower than 50g/km a full 100% deduction will be made available; cars with a CO2 emission figure between 50g/km and 110g/km will qualify for a 18% deduction and cars with 110g/km or higher CO2 emission levels will receive a smaller 6% deduction.

 Secondly, if the vehicle is not purchased outright and is instead purchased under a finance arrangement any interest paid under the agreement would qualify as a trading expense; the interest amount each year would qualify as a cost for the company when calculating profit and will therefore receive full corporation tax relief.